List of Mumbai Metro stations

-This is a list of all stations of the Mumbai Metro, a rapid transit system serving Mumbai in the Mumbai Metropolitan Region of India.
-The Mumbai Metro is the Fifth transit system to be built in India.
-The first line of the Mumbai Metro was opened on 8 June 2014 with the Blue Line 1, with the current total number of 11 stations operating as of October 2019.
+This is a list of all stations of the Mumbai Metro, a rapid transit system serving Mumbai in the Mumbai Metropolitan Region, India.
+The Mumbai Metro is the fifth transit system to be built in India.
+The first line of the Mumbai Metro was opened on 8 June 2014 with Blue Line 1, with the current total number of 68 stations operating as of October 2025.

 Currently, the expansion of the Mumbai Metro network is going to be around 200 km.
 This expansion will allow Mumbai to connect with its satellite cities that lay in the Mumbai Metropolitan Region.

 Each line of the Mumbai Metro is identified by a specific color.
 The system uses rolling stocks of standard gauge trains and has a combination of elevated, underground and at-grade lines.